 Dude, Where's My Respect?: Averted, as having an Olympus Mon during a televised tournament has made Ash quite famous, especially in Pallet Town.
 He even gets a surprise party when he gets back.

-Entitled Bastard: Jessie and James end up begging Ash to rescue their Pokemon from.
-Initially everyone (except Ash and Latias) outright refuse.
-But when they learn it was Rico they proceed to give chase.
-It is defied later when after Ash returns their Pokemon, Brock forces them to face the fact that the kid who they've been chasing and trying to rob for years just saved their Pokemon, and it would be disgusting to ever try and rob him again.
+Entitled Bastard: Jessie and James end up begging Ash to rescue their Pokemon from Rico.
+Initially everyone except Ash and Latias outright refused.
+But when they learn it was Rico they proceed to give chase, since he was the one who purchased Larvitar's mother.
+It is defied later when after Ash returns their Pokemon, Brock lectures them on the fact that the kid who they've been chasing and trying to rob for years just saved their Pokemon, and it would be disgusting to ever try and rob him again.
 They end up resigning from Team Rocket.

 Evil Genius: Professor Namba and Sebastian, just like in the anime.